hybridsjs/hybrids/docs/component-model/templates.md

 ### Transition API

-The built-in `html.transition` plugin allows to utilize the [Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).
+The built-in `html.transition` plugin utilizes the [Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).
 It works best with whole viewport transitions, like app-like navigation events, but it can be used for any other transition as well.
 The API requires to be attached only to one element in the DOM tree, so it is recommended to use it with the root element of the application (which is always attached to the DOM):

 ```javascript
 define({